The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Smokey

-Smokey is young, wily, and very friendly at first meeting.
+Smokey is young, wily, and very friendly.
 But watch out for those teeth and claws if he decides he's had enough attention!
-Smokey is a relatively recent addition to the farm and, now that he and Louie have agreed to a truce, seems to be fitting in well.
-He's kind of obsessed with the chickens and guineas but thankfully they're too big for him.
+It took a while for Smokey and Louie to warm up to each other but now they're hunting and treat-begging partners.
+He's kind of obsessed with the chickens but thankfully they're too big for him.
 Listen for his soft meow as he appears out of nowhere for some love!

 Four new teenage ladies came to the farm on April 1, 2023.
-They've now grown into real ladies and are laying delicious free range eggs for sale here at the farm!
-The baby ladies are Bet (Barred Plymouth Rock), Violet (Sapphire Gem), May (Columbian Wyandotte), and Frieda (Blue-Laced Gold Wyandotte).
+They're adults now, too, and are laying more delicious free range eggs for sale here at the farm!
+These ladies are Bet (Barred Plymouth Rock), Violet (Sapphire Gem), May (Columbian Wyandotte), and Frieda (Blue-Laced Gold Wyandotte).

 Johnny

-Two of the adorable 29 fainting goat (myotonic goat) bucklings we raised for goat breeders Lookout Mountain Growers in 2022 are now permanent residents of Ancient Spring Farm!
+Two of Lookout Mountain Goats' adorable 29 fainting goat (myotonic goat) bucklings we hosted in 2022 are now permanent residents of Ancient Spring Farm!
 We picked these boys for their good looks and big personalities.
 As with all of the bucklings, we named these two in relation to their moms' names.

 Johnny's mom's name is Hot Topic.
 Who was in the news in summer 2022 and who played a pirate (pirates often have eye patches, right?) in some movies?
 That's right, Johnny Depp!

-Chalky's mom's name is Climber, and Chalky was probably the most agile and jumpiest of the fainting goat bucklings.
+Chalky's mom's name is Climber, and Chalky was the most agile and jumpiest of the fainting goat bucklings.
 When Chalky came to the farm, we laughed at the juxtaposition of his black balls (teehee) and his mostly white body.
-They reminded us of a rock climber's Chalk Bag.
+They reminded us of a rock climber's Chalk Bag (Chalky's full name).
 Alas, Johnny and Chalky had to give up those parts of themselves in order to live as pets on Ancient Spring Farm but we hope their good lives here will make up for that sacrifice!

 Fabulocity